-Cultural importance issues from a researcher perspective: As described earlier under traditional knowledge, indigenous varieties of Africa rice holds unique cultural values; such as being sacred to the Jola people in the Casamance region of Senegal (Linares 2009).
-Both the genetic traits of Africa rice and the traditional practices of rice cultivation hold greater interest for researchers and farmers, working together to improve farming systems based on local knowledge.
-Farmers in Senegal seem highly affected by influences from other farmers in the neighborhood, such as traditional common practices of an area or specific actions of neighbours.
-When adapting agroecological practices this is thus key to take into account: that cultural norms and practices are valued and readily shared in and between many Senegalese communities.
+Cultural importance issues from a researcher perspective: As described earlier under traditional knowledge, indigenous varieties of African rice holds unique cultural values such as being sacred to the Jola people in the Casamance region of Senegal (Linares 2009).
+Both the genetic traits of African rice and the traditional practices of rice cultivation hold great interest for researchers and farmers, working together to improve farming systems based on local knowledge.
+Farmers in Senegal seem highly affected by influences from other farmers in the neighborhood, such as traditional common practices of an area or specific actions of neighbors.
+When adapting agroecological practices it is thus key to take into account that cultural norms and practices are valued and readily shared in and between many Senegalese communities.

-Proposed policy response: Promotional efforts towards greater diversity in cultivation and consumption of crops (for example promoting other grains such as millet, maize and fonio instead of focusing on rice only, but also the diversity within rice: high quality and broken rice to match the food preferences of the Senegalese consumer).
+Proposed policy response: As previously mentioned, promotional efforts towards greater diversity in the cultivation and consumption of crops (for example promoting other grains such as millet, maize and fonio instead of focusing on rice only, but also the diversity within rice: high quality and broken rice to match the food preferences of the Senegalese consumers).

-Increase the potential of territories to sustain their peoples by reconnecting food habits and culture as well as food production and food consumption (e.g. ensure that rice production matches the food preferences of consumer and promote the cultural value of rice in Senegal)
+Increase the potential of territories to sustain their peoples by reconnecting food habits and culture, as well as food production and food consumption (e.g. ensure that rice production matches the food preferences of consumers, and promote the cultural value of rice in Senegal).